elatov/elatov.github.io/_posts/2013-12-31-configure-ipmi-supermicro-server-monitor-ipmi-sensors-zabbix.md

     -rw-rw-r-- 1 elatov elatov 4.0M Aug  3  2012 X8DTU2.803

-It&#8217;s about 4M.
+It's about 4M.

 #### Create a DOS Bootable Flash Drive

 At this point, I had two choices: create an ISO with a bigger size and share it via Samba or create an ISO and just use my USB stick.
-I have gone without a samba share all this time, and I didn&#8217;t want to set one up just for a BIOS update (but I was still impressed with the fact that IPMI can connect to a samba share).
+I have gone without a samba share all this time, and I didn't want to set one up just for a BIOS update (but I was still impressed with the fact that IPMI can connect to a samba share).
 There is a Russian site which provides custom sized images. <a href="http://bootcd.narod.ru/images.htm" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://bootcd.narod.ru/images.htm']);">Here</a> is a link to that site and here is a list of all their images:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/12/custom-size-images-rus.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/12/custom-size-images-rus.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/12/custom-size-images-rus.png" alt="custom size images rus Configure IPMI On SuperMicro Server and Monitor IPMI Sensors with Zabbix" width="993" height="580" class="alignnone size-full wp-image-9876" title="Configure IPMI On SuperMicro Server and Monitor IPMI Sensors with Zabbix" /></a>

 All the images for CDs and I wanted to get one specific for a USB drive.
-It probably doesn&#8217;t make a difference, but I later ran into FreeDOS and they provided an image specifically for a USB Drive. <a href="http://chtaube.eu/computers/freedos/bootable-usb/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://chtaube.eu/computers/freedos/bootable-usb/']);">Here</a> is a link to the site and here is a list of images:
+It probably doesn't make a difference, but I later ran into FreeDOS and they provided an image specifically for a USB Drive. <a href="http://chtaube.eu/computers/freedos/bootable-usb/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://chtaube.eu/computers/freedos/bootable-usb/']);">Here</a> is a link to the site and here is a list of images:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/12/freedos_boot-usb.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/12/freedos_boot-usb.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/12/freedos_boot-usb.png" alt="freedos boot usb Configure IPMI On SuperMicro Server and Monitor IPMI Sensors with Zabbix" width="1112" height="373" class="alignnone size-full wp-image-9877" title="Configure IPMI On SuperMicro Server and Monitor IPMI Sensors with Zabbix" /></a>